 Please get in touch if you would like some help and guidance (we can't run your campaign for you unfortunately) or if you would like to network with other like minded people and organisations.
 All our services are free to local campaigners.

-If you would like to support our work, please consider donating – see below on how to do this.
+If you would like to support our work, please consider donating - here's how to do this.

 Since then he has held a number of local positions, representing the community and voluntary sector.
 He chaired the partnership bidding for the area around Brighton to become a UNESCO Biosphere Reserve, which was successfully achieved in 2014 (the first in the UK for over 40 years).
 From 2014 - 2019 he was employed by Campaign for Better Transport to support local groups fighting roads and bus cuts.